Dr Kimberly Campanello

 - MA in Women's, Gender and Sexuality Studies, University of Cincinnati

 - MFA in Creative Writing, University of Alabama

 - BA in English and French, summa cum laude, Butler University

 - Postgraduate Certificate in Academic Practice

 - Fellow of the Higher Education Academy

 - Society of Authors

-I am passionate about teaching Creative Writing and working with undergraduate students and postgraduate researchers to realise their creative aims.
-I lead the new English Literature with Creative Writing BA and will contribute to the teaching of undergraduate and postgraduate literature and Creative Writing across the School.
+I am passionate about teaching Creative Writing and working with undergraduate and MA students and postgraduate researchers to realise their creative aims.
+I am Programme Leader for the BA English Literature with Creative Writing and contribute to the teaching of undergraduate and postgraduate literature and Creative Writing modules across the School.

 I would be delighted to hear from prospective PhD students, most especially applicants interested in experimental writing and poetry.